linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 # Now verify OTP
 verify_otp

-# If OTP is verified, grant access (return success code)
+# If OTP is verified, proceed to Duo authentication
 if [ $? -eq 0 ]; then
-  echo "Access granted.
-Proceeding to SSH shell..." exit 0  # Grant access else echo "Access denied.
+  echo "OTP verified.
+Proceeding to Duo authentication..." exit 0  # Continue with Duo authentication else echo "Access denied.
 Please check your OTP and try again." exit 1  # Deny access